l1g4v/l1g4v.github.io/_posts/2023-01-09-multilayer-perceptrons-and-deep-learning.md

 <img src="{{ site.baseurl }}/images/2023-01-09-multilayer-perceptrons-and-deep-learning/backprop_2.png" width="50%" height="50%">

-Let's say we want to find first how much that bias affects the cost, we'll have to compute the derivative of the cost with respect to the bias
+Let's say we want to find how much that bias affects the cost.
+This can done by computing the derivative of the cost with respect to the bias.

 $$
 \frac{\partial C_o}{\partial b^3_1}